leonardoce/leonardoce-jekill/_posts/2014-02-13-iliad-lesson-one.markdown

 Hi.
 In this post we will create a basic web application using the Iliad Framework.

-Please consult the previous posts if you need to install the web framework in your image.
+Please consult the [previous post][previous-post] if you need to install the web framework in your image.

 An Iliad web application consists in a class that extends from `ILApplication` so lets create one: